Clean Up the Mess: Addressing Data Pollution in Cryptocurrency Abuse Reporting Services: Data Pollution in Abuse Reporting Services

-\take{Previous works analyzing \ba reports rely on the BA type~\cite{choi2022large,buil2022offending,rosenquist2024dark}.
-Unfortunately, user-selected BA types are often incorrect.
-Conclusions drawn from the Bitcoin-Tumbler, Darknet-Market, and Ransomware BA types are most likely incorrect as those BA types are largely dominated by spam with the remaining reports being mostly mis-classifications.
-On the other hand, conclusions drawn from Sextortion should be accurate as most reporters accurately use that BA type for \ttag{sextortion} abuse.
-Blackmail-Scam and Other are too broad to draw conclusions.
-Blackmail-Scam is dominated by \ttag{sextortion} so conclusions drawn on this BA type should match those of Sextortion. }
+\paragraph{Impact on previous works.} Previous works analyzing \ba reports rely on the BA types~\cite{choi2022large,buil2022offending,rosenquist2024dark}.
+Unfortunately, we have shown that user-reported BA types are most often incorrect.
+Conclusions drawn from the Bitcoin-Tumbler, Darknet-Market, and Ransomware BA types will be incorrect as those BA types are dominated by spam, with the remaining reports being mostly misclassifications.
+On the other hand, conclusions drawn from Sextortion should be trustworthy as most reporters accurately use that BA type for \ttag{sextortion} abuse.
+Blackmail-Scam and Other are too broad.
+Blackmail-Scam is dominated by \ttag{sextortion}, so conclusions drawn on this BA type should match those of Sextortion.

+Scam Tracker places all cryptocurrency abuse reports under the same category.
+Thus, we cannot evaluate the accuracy of the abuse type selection by analysts.